 The main lodge is the social focus of the camp, housing sitting and dining areas and leading out to a large viewing deck where you can sit and watch hippos in the nearby lagoon.
 Meals are served in various settings, indoors and out, including under the stars at night or privately on your own verandah.
 The menu is frequently changed and fresh local produce is used and bread is baked daily.

 The camp is open to the wildlife and Masai warriors are employed as armed guards outside each room.
-There is a borehole in camp providig pure tested water.
-Drinking water and ice come from sealed bottles.

 Open: Royal Mara Safari Lodge is open all year.

 Location: Royal Mara Safari Lodge is in the Mara North Conservancy.
 It is a 15 minute drive from Mara North airstrip.
 The lodge is on the banks of the Mara River about 8kms upriver from the well-known Koyiaki-Kichwa migration crossing point.

 Rooms: There are 8 tented suites arranged along the Mara riverfront.
 All have 4-poster beds with mosquito nets, polished timber floors, chunky wooden furniture and en-suite bathrooms with hot and cold water.
 The canvas opening at the front of the tent opens onto a private veranda overlooking the river.
 All have electricity and an electronic safe.
 Suites are all named after animals and birds found in the area (hippo, elephant, lion, impala, zebra, marabou stork, leopard and hyena).